MissionMarsFourthHorizon/operation-max/exercise5-Deployment.md

 ## Further Challenges

 * Test the bot from the Bot Emulator - you need to use [ngrok](https://docs.microsoft.com/en-us/bot-framework/debug-bots-emulator#a-idngroka-install-and-configure-ngrok) to let the bot know how to reply to your local computer.
-* [Run code locally](https://blogs.msdn.microsoft.com/jamiedalton/2016/07/29/ms-bot-framework-ngrok/) while testing the bot via Skype or Web Chat.
+* [Run code locally](https://blogs.msdn.microsoft.com/jamiedalton/2016/07/29/ms-bot-framework-ngrok/) while testing the bot via Skype or WebChat.
 * You can try adding [Bot Analytics by using Application Insights](https://docs.microsoft.com/en-us/bot-framework/portal-analytics-overview).
 * Register the bot with another channel, such as [Slack](https://slack.com/).